Headed to Milano for design week and looking for a nice place to eat at?

 The Yard Hotel

-“For travelling gentlemen, a stylish boutique hotel near Porta Ticinese, with old everyday objects turned into vintage furnitures has a cosy, homey lounge that is perfect for a drink in a out-of-time atmosphere.
+“A stylish boutique hotel near Porta Ticinese for travelling gentlemen.
+With old everyday objects turned into vintage furniture, it has a cozy, homey lounge that is perfect for a drink.
 You might also consider staying overnight.”
 P.zza XXIV Maggio 8, +39 02 89415901 www.theyardmilano.com

 Images courtesy of the restaurants